 Safeguarding Roles and Responsibilities of School Staff

 All adults working in or on behalf of the school have a responsibility to safeguard and promote the welfare of children.
-This includes a responsibility to be alert to possible abuse and to report/record all concerns to the welfare team with safeguarding responsibilities.
+This includes a responsibility to be alert to possible abuse and to report/record all concerns to the child/student protection team with safeguarding responsibilities.
 The names of these key members are listed at the end of this section.
 Staff induction will include state-mandated regulations, our school vision, aspirations and expectations of all staff and what is considered acceptable and what not.
 They will also receive safeguarding training so they are equipped with the knowledge and skills to keep children safe.
 ISH will promote the principle that safeguarding is “everyone’s responsibility”.

 Responsibilities according to the Danish Law